allenheltondev/serverless-websockets/README.md

 ## Testing

-The easiest way to test your websocket connection is to use [Postman](https://www.postman.com).
-It supports [sending and receiving websockets](https://blog.postman.com/postman-supports-websocket-apis/) through it's application quickly and easily.
-You can find your websocket connection url as an output of the deployment script.
+The easiest way to test your WebSocket connection is to use [Postman](https://www.postman.com).
+It supports [sending and receiving WebSocket](https://blog.postman.com/postman-supports-websocket-apis/) through it's application quickly and easily.
+You can find your WebSocket connection url as an output of the deployment script.

 ## Resources